 It is common knowledge that breakups are the heart’s equivalent to getting stabbed in the crotch with scissors.
 To the recipient of walking papers from a relationship, even the brightest, most sunshiny day can feel like a canker sore.
 And, barring the passage of time, there is no single effective cure for the gut-wrenching angst associated with heartache.

 Post breakup advice from a guy is seldom, if ever, helpful.
-“Man-therapy” is worthless – unless the man has “LCSW”, “MFT”, or “PhD.” following his name.
+“Man-therapy” is worthless – unless the man has “LCSW” or “Bartender” following his name.
 After my very first breakup, my dad bluntly dispensed some advice while we worked on my Dodge pick-up.
-It was one short, memorable statement he made as he torqued on something important under the hood with some large torquing type of instrument.
+It was one short, memorable statement he made as he torqued on something important under the hood with some large torquing type of device.
 In referring to my ex, he said, “Son, there is nothing between her legs that you won’t find between another set – so, move on.”
 Sage advice.
 But clearly, my father assumed I was as shallow as my brother, whom rolled through breakups like a pimp with a titanium heart and sealed tear ducts.
-But, dad made a decent point – I have yet to discover some elusive North American rhinestone and sequins, vanilla-scented vagina – outside of a strip club, anyway.

 There are basically three stages of any breakup.
 And, the following are how each plays-out for an anxious individual:

 Stage I for the Anxious Breakup Victim is “Shock & Awe:“